A digital nomad workstation

 Before you travel, we recommend reading the travel and safety guidance for your destination provided by your home country.
 The helpful information you find here can include crime rates, areas to avoid, recommended vaccinations, and more.

-We’ve already put together a safety guide for Cabo Verde called Is Cape Verde Safe to Visit in 2023?
+We’ve already put together a safety guide for Cabo Verde called Is Cape Verde Safe to Visit?
 Feel free to check it out!

 Take care of your valuables